monteiroman/medidas2_magicScript/README.md

 # Medidas 2 MagicScript

-This project is intended to be a repository of horn antennas for OpenEMS.
-Developed for the Department of Medidas Electrónicas II (Electronic Measurements II) of the UTN FRBA (National Technological University of Buenos Aires).
+This project was developed for the Department of Medidas Electrónicas II (Electronic Measurements II) of the UTN FRBA (National Technological University of Buenos Aires).

 ## MagicScript

-Script for design and simulation of rectangular horn antennas.
-It can sweep horn parameters automatically and stores results on "outputs/".
+The script can design and simulate rectangular horn antennas defined by the user.
+It also can sweep horn parameters automatically and stores results on "outputs/".

-Parameters than can be swept are:
+Parameters that can be swept are:

 ||Parameter|Description|
 |:---:|:---:|:---:|